Preston Pearson: Pittsburgh Steelers

-In 1972, he was the eighth leading rusher in the AFC through the first 4 games, until he tore his left hamstring against the Houston Oilers.
-He was replaced with rookie Franco Harris, who would not relinquish the position again on his way to the Pro Football Hall of Fame.
-In 1973, he was switched to wide receiver during training camp, but was moved back to running back before the start of the season.
+In 1972, he was the eighth leading rusher in the AFC through the first four games, until he tore his left hamstring against the Houston Oilers in the fifth game of the season on October 15, 1972.
+He had rushed for 242 yards through five games.
+He was replaced with rookie Franco Harris, who gained 115 yards in the Houston game, and ultimately gained over 1,000 yards on the season.
+Harris would not relinquish the position again on his way to the Pro Football Hall of Fame.
+Pearson missed three games with the hamstring injury, and returned to play in six more games that year, chiefly on special teams; and none as a starting running back.